laravel/docs/billing.md

 <a name="single-charge-checkouts"></a>
 ### Single Charge Checkouts

 You can also perform a simple charge for an ad-hoc product that has not been created in your Stripe dashboard.
-To do so you may use the `checkoutCharge` method on a billable model and pass it a chargeable amount, a product name, and an optional quantity:
+To do so you may use the `checkoutCharge` method on a billable model and pass it a chargeable amount, a product name, and an optional quantity.
+When a customer visits this route they will be redirected to Stripe's Checkout page:

     use Illuminate\Http\Request;

     Route::get('/charge-checkout', function (Request $request) {
         return $request->user()->checkoutCharge(1200, 'T-Shirt', 5);
     });

-When a customer goes to this route they will be redirected to Stripe's Checkout page.

 > {note} When using the `checkoutCharge` method, Stripe will always create a new product and price in your Stripe dashboard.
 Therefore, we recommend that you create the products up front in your Stripe dashboard and use of the `checkout` method instead.